ModdeSGDP/ModdeMain/README.md

 ### **Key Features**
 - **📸 Upload and Identify**
   Snap or upload a picture of any fashionable look.
-Our app intelligently analyzes the image and identifies individual items:
+Our app intelligently analyzes the image and identifies individual items
-  - Dresses
-  - Sunglasses
-  - Shoes
-  - Chic hats

 - **🎯 Smart Product Matching**
   Leveraging advanced AI and computer vision, **Modde** matches items from a curated network of retailers in Colombo.

 - **🛍 Filter, Discover, Purchase**
-  - Filter by price, color, or brand.
+  - Filter by price, color, or brand etc...
   - Seamlessly purchase your favorites, all within the app.

 - **📢 Empowering Local Retailers**